 It is important to keep in mind that pattern-matching data types vary from normal data types in a variety of ways.
 First, like pattern-matching functions, they raise MatchError instead of TypeError when passed the wrong arguments.
 Second, pattern-matching data types will not do any special handling of starred arguments.
+Thus, data vec(xs)

-Thus, when iterated over will iterate over all the elements of xs. but when iterated over will only give the single element xs.
+when iterated over will iterate over all the elements of xs, but match data vec(xs)

+when iterated over will only give the single element xs.